course-details-portlet

 Course content

-At the same time, music assumed significance as a most valuable and effective status symbol, which was used in public political communication, like architecture, painting and sculpture.
-Many European rulers invested considerable sums in order to maintain an expensive apparatus of composers, singers and instrumentalists at their courts.
+In addition, ecclesiastical music assumed significance as a most valuable and effective public status symbol.
+It was used in lavish political communication of power, like architecture, painting and sculpture.
+Many European rulers invested considerable economic resources in order to maintain an expensive apparatus of composers, singers and instrumentalists at their courts and in their chapels.
 As patrons of famous music masters these rulers used the power of music in order to promote their political image.
-The production and performance of music, ecclesiastical music included, had in these contexts the function to signalize the cultural potential of these magnates - and this usually in sharp rivalry to other courts.
+The production and performance of music, especially ecclesiastical music, had in these contexts the function to signalize the cultural potential of these magnates - and this usually in sharp rivalry to other courts.

 The course addresses the following topics, among others: 1.
 Gregorian chant as an element of Carolingian politics of power around 800. - 2.
 The role of music in the representation of political hierarchy and the king’s office during 11th-century coronations. - 3.
 The representation of ideal political government in the ecclesiastical music written for sainted rulers: the offices in honour of Olaf of Norway, Louis IX of France, and emperor Henry II of the Holy Roman Empire. - 4.
 Music as medium of political satire (Le Roman de Fauvel). - 5.
 Magnificent music for the representation of power: Guillaume Dufays’s motet for the inauguration of the cathedral of Florence in 1436. - 6. «Patronage»: Church and rulers as supporters of music-production and performance in Paris, Rome, and Northern Italy during the 16th century.